FUTURE INSTITUTE OF TECHNOLOGY

 Health risks due to pollution, Radio-active material, Cancers, Effect of a polluted environment on new-borns.
 Solutions to avoid those risks.

 Prerequisite: Geo 201.
 Soil formation & chemistry.
-Soil erosion and contamination from artificial agricultural pollutents and others.
+Soil erosion and contamination from artificial agricultural pollutants and others.
 Remedies and solutions.

 Prerequisite: Geo 301.
 Maintaining water against contamination.
 Remedies and solutions.